ENG-Jole/engjoledotnet/content/posts/some_more_updates.md

 ## I'm Writing Fiction Again

 It has been literally _forever_ since I've wrote fiction in any meaningful way!
 And I am very happy to be doing so in a small capacity, in this case Camp NaNoWriMo as I mentioned above.
-If you are into ficiton writing too, let's be writing buddies!
+If you are into fiction writing too, let's be writing buddies!
 [Contact me!]({{< ref "contact.md" >}}) I may eventually throw up some stuff on a different site that I am parking the domain for but we'll see, I really haven't decided how I want to curate that presence yet.

 ## I Bought A Car